acadadev/rosrider_doc/02_PINMAP/README.md

 ## Communications Port

-Both I2C0 and Serial Port can be accessed using this pin header.
-Reset pin is decoupled with a 150nF capacitor to internal reset.
+This pin header can be used for both I2C0 and serial port communication.
+The reset pin is decoupled with a 150nF capacitor to isolate it from the internal reset.

 ![Communications Port](../images/pinmap/dwg_comm.png)